What is MARS?

 MARS members must agree to operate in accordance with the rules and

-regulations governing MARS and the following:
+regulations governing MARS and participate on-the-air a minimum number

 Benefits of MARS Membership